MohitAD15/Legolas_VoiceAssistant/README.md

 # Legolas-Desktop-Assistant
 **Legolas Desktop Assistant** is a Python-based assistant designed to perform various tasks using voice commands.

-Here's the updated feature list based on your instructions:

----

 ## Features
 - **Voice Recognition**: Converts voice commands into text for processing.
 - **Text-to-Speech**: Converts text responses into spoken words.